Part 9: How To Answer Comprehension Questions

 A good rule of thumb is to aim for 1-2 sentences per mark.
 Obviously, if you need to write an extended response, you’ll be writing something much longer that requires more examples.

-Let’s look at a sample question and response to make things clear for you.
+Let’s look at a sample question and response.

 Question: